mautrix/docs/bridges/general/end-to-bridge-encryption.md

 After that, simply enable the option in the config (`bridge` → `encryption`).
 If you only set `allow: true`, the bridge won't enable encryption on its own, but will work in encrypted rooms.
-If you set `default: true`, the bridge will automatically enable encryption in new portals.
+If you also set `default: true`, the bridge will automatically enable encryption in new portals.

 You should **not** set `appservice: true` at the moment, as the Synapse implementation is still incomplete and has not been tested with the bridges.